-I know that when I began to move forward with my son's new projected future, I only felt fear of it.
+I know that when I began to move forward with my son's new projected future back in 1996, I only felt fear of it.
 I didn’t want my son to suffer and to be living alone without me one day.
 I feared he would be living a life under someone else's care that didn’t love him or want him.
 What would happen to my son when I am gone?

 I frequently told myself, “you cannot die until Joseph's future is taken care of.”
 That thought was matter-of-fact thinking.
 I really didn’t have emotion attached to this way of thinking.
 It just was, and then I moved on to my next task of the day.

 I believe looking back to that time, it was a numbing way to deal with my fear.
 The truth is, I had no control of whether our future would work out as I planned it.
 I literally was doing what I could with what I had to survive.
 I carried the fear with me each and every day.

 Carrying my fear felt like a bag of rocks tied to my back, but I expected myself to live as if I wasn’t weighed down.
 I got used to dragging fear around with me.
 I didn’t pay any attention to it or how each day slowly began to cause my body to become weaker.
 I was exhausted and had no idea.
 Sure, I was tired, but so was every other mom, I believed.

 As Joseph got older, I knew that one day he would be able to live independently.
 I wasn't sure of when, but I could see he would.
 This was positive, but I felt a huge regret.
 I wished that I could have known that he would be able to care for himself when he was first diagnosed.
 I was so focused on therapies and finding ways to reach him that I missed the precious moments along the way.